f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Close the browser window

-Task 5 – Replace Security Servers and leverage APM as a PCOIP proxy
+Task 5 – Replace UAG Servers and leverage APM as a PCOIP proxy
 ===================================================================

 This environment will utilize Big-IP as a PCOIP Proxy.
 This eliminates